open-telemetry/oteps/text/0126-Configurable-Metric-Aggregations.md

 ## Explanation

 I propose a new feature for the default SDK, available on the interface of the SDK's MeterProvider implementation, to configure the batching strategies and aggregations that will be used by the SDK when metric recordings are made.
+This is the beginnings of a "Views" API, but does not intend to implement the full View functionality from OpenCensus.

 The basic API has two parts.